86percent/EightySixPercent_iOS/README.md

 <br/>

 86% is a platform that lets you integrate seamlessly conversational interfaces within your native applications, iOS and Android.

-This API reference provides details on all public BLABLABLABLA.
+This API reference provides details on all public methods available through the 86% SDK.

 The documentation can be found <a href="https://86percent.github.io/docs/" target="_blank">here</a>.